Brain Parasite Directly Alters Brain Chemistry

 Research shows infection by the brain parasite Toxoplasma gondii, found in 10-20 percent of the U.K.’s population, directly affects the production of dopamine, a key chemical messenger in the brain.

 Findings from the University of Leeds research group are the first to demonstrate that a parasite found in the brain of mammals can affect dopamine levels.

-While the work has been carried out with rodents, lead investigator Dr. Glenn McConkey of the University’s Faculty of Biological Sciences believes that the findings could ultimately shed new light on treating human neurological disorders that are dopamine-related such as schizophrenia, attention deficit hyperactivity disorder, and Parkinson’s disease.
+While the work has been carried out with rodents, lead investigator Dr. Glenn McConkey of the University’s Faculty of Biological Sciences believes that the findings could ultimately shed new light on treating dopamine-related human neurological disorders, such as schizophrenia, attention deficit hyperactivity disorder, and Parkinson’s disease.

-In this study, funded by the Stanley Medical Research Institute and Dunhill Medical Trust, the research team found that the parasite causes production and release of many times the normal amount of dopamine in infected brain cells.
+In this study, funded by the Stanley Medical Research Institute and Dunhill Medical Trust, the research team found that the parasite causes the production and release of many times the average amount of dopamine in infected brain cells.